This post may contain affiliate links. Please read my disclosure policy.

 This sweet and tangy Honey Balsamic Vinaigrette takes just minutes to make and will take your salads to the next level!

-I’ve been mixing up batches of this tasty dressing and my French Vinaigrette on a rotating basis for months now.
-Once you start making your own dressings and vinaigrettes at home, there’s no going back to using the store bought variety.
-This Honey Balsamic Vinaigrette is so fresh, so perfectly balanced, and SO much better than any bottle I’ve ever purchased.
+I’ve been mixing up batches of this tasty balsamic dressing, my Apple Cider Vinaigrette, and my French Vinaigrette on a rotating basis for years.
+Once you start making your own salad dressings at home, there’s no going back to using the store bought variety.

-I find that if I have a fresh, homemade salad dressing in my fridge, I’m far more likely to whip up simple, veggie-loaded salads for lunch.
+I find that if I have fresh, homemade salad dressing in my fridge, I’m far more likely to whip up simple, veggie-loaded salads for lunch.
 Easy, healthy, lunches just make my day so much better!

 The good news is that salad dressings, especially vinaigrettes, are some of the quickest, easiest recipes in existence.

-- extra virgin olive oil
+- Extra virgin olive oil

-- balsamic vinegar
+- Balsamic vinegar

-- honey
+- Honey

-- salt and pepper
+- Salt and freshly ground black pepper

 How to Make Honey Balsamic Vinaigrette